Equality, Diversity and Inclusion Committee

 2020 – BSA Report on Race and Ethnicity in British Sociology published

-The Committee are realistic about the resource limitations associated with working as a volunteer group and their activities have necessarily been focussed.
+The Committee are realistic about the resource limitations associated with working as a volunteer group and their activities have necessarily in progress.
 The collection of baseline data on BSA membership demographics and ongoing data collection at regular intervals to enable the BSA to monitor and track change over time has been a core in-house activity plus discreet projects to address specific areas of concern over time.
 The first focus agreed for discreet projects is race and ethnicity e.g. increasing the presence and improving the experience of people from ethnic minorities within the discipline of Sociology.
-The trustees backed this approach, investing financially first in the BSA Report on Race and Ethnicity in British Sociology (2020) and then co-funding (with the UK Council of Heads and Professors in Sociology) the project to create best practice guides to support the place of race and ethnicity in British Sociology (2021).
+The trustees backed this approach, investing financially first in the BSA Report on Race and Ethnicity in British Sociology (2020) and then co-funding (with the UK Council of Heads and Professors in Sociology) the project to create best practice guides to support the place of race and ethnicity in British Sociology (in progress).

 In seeking to achieve the goals of embedding equality, diversity and inclusion into the fabric of the Association and supporting the place of race and ethnicity in British Sociology the trustees and Committee recognise that this work is long-term.